Scotland's Hogg ruled out of Wales clash

 "He remains under the joint care of the Glasgow Warriors and Scotland medical teams, with his rehabilitation progress and review ongoing."

-However, fly-half Finn Russell is in line to return after playing 65 minutes in Racing 92's 50-14 win over La Rochelle on Sunday (AEDT).
+However, fly-half Finn Russell is in line to return after playing 65 minutes in Racing 92's 50-14 win over La Rochelle on Saturday.

 Hamish Watson, WP Nel, Sam Skinner, Stafford McDowall and Grant Stewart have all returned to the Scotland set-up, with Matt Fagerson, Byron McGuigan and Gordon Reid added by Townsend.